 At this point the dilemma of such survival building simulations becomes apparent: the survival of mankind is a noble goal that one likes to pursue.
 However, that wears out at some point.
 How much depends on the type of player.
 Some love survival games and literally soak up the action, others have to be motivated in between: through loot, progress, the story or other factors.
 The latter types of players have a much harder time staying on the ball at Endzone - A World Apart.
 Especially since the never-ending balance between famine and gluttony as well as thirst and drinking - food and water are the two central resources - feels tough at some point.
 But tough doesn't mean boring at the same time.

-Even if modern strategy games with a simulation component are no longer the "table riders" that they used to be, a large part of the game takes place in the various menus.
-You have to be a collector and explorer, but also a manager - otherwise you will not be able to survive the end times.
-So you tweak the screws, sometimes the small ones, sometimes just the big ones, better again and again.
-Above all, however, you react to Endzone, because the game presents one of its greatest strengths here: the dynamic weather and environmental system.
-Instead of always being able to concentrate on the big picture as in other development games, in Endzone you act on the micro level, create your own goals, compensate for mistakes and learn from failure.
-The game motivates new games after you have ridden civilization to death on the screen.
-Because you know: you can actually do better.
+Even if modern strategy games with a simulation component are no longer the "table horse races" they used to be, a large part of the gameplay takes place in the various menus.
+You have to be a collector and explorer, but also a manager - you won't be able to survive the end times otherwise.
+So you turn the screws, sometimes the small ones, sometimes just the big ones, it's always better to keep tightening them.
+Above all, however, you react to Endzone because the game presents one of its greatest strengths here: the dynamic weather and environmental system.
+Instead of always being able to concentrate on the big picture like in other development games, in Endzone you act on the micro level, create your own goals, make up for mistakes made and learn from failure.
+The game encourages new games after you have ridden civilization to screen death.
+Because you know: you can actually do it better.

 Number of players: single player